Pradyuman7/Algorithmics/README.md

 - CheckPrime

-  >Check if a number is prime or not, directly and easily.
+  >Check if a number is prime or not, directly and efficiently.

 ***